jkehinde/freeThrowInsights_NBA/README.md

 # freeThrowInsights_NBA
 In this project we look at the top highest paid NBA players from 2005-2015.
-The aim is calcuate the:
+The aim is calculate the:
    * Free Throw Attempts per game
    * Accuracy of Free Throws
    * Player playing style (2 vs 3 points preference) excluding Free Throws.